 - what to do if she gets her period away from home – for example, at school or camp

 - whether she can swim when she has her period

 - whether she should use tampons or pads first.

-If your child isn’t keen to talk to you about periods, there might be another trusted grown-up she feels comfortable with.
-If there’s no female parent in your home and you feel your child would prefer to speak to a woman, you might be able to ask her aunt, an older sister or a female friend to help.
+If your child isn’t keen to talk with you about periods, there might be another trusted grown-up she feels comfortable with.
+If there’s no female parent in your home and you feel your child would prefer to speak with a woman, you might be able to ask her aunt, an older sister or a female friend to help.

 Sanitary pads and tampons